 Soil Protein Index is an indicator of the fraction of soil organic matter that is present as proteins.
 This organically bound nitrogen can be mineralized by soil biota and become available for plant uptake.
 It is an indicator of the soil’s ability to store N and is associated with microbial activity as well as aggregate stability.

-Soil Respiration is a measure of the metabolic activity of the soil microbial community.
+Soil respiration is a measure of the metabolic activity of the soil microbial community.
 There are a number of protocols for measuring soil respiration.
-Cornell quantifies CO2 released from re-wetted soil held in an airtight jar for 4 days.
+Cornell quantifies soil respiration by measuring CO2 released from re-wetted soil held in an airtight jar for four days.
 However, respiration can change rapidly (e.g., from dry to wet soil, with a management intervention like compost) and thus it may be difficult to interpret the results with confidence.

 Nematode analysis is done by washing nematodes from soil and using Baerman funnels and centrifugation to concentrate nematodes in water where they are counted under the microscope.